Epidemiology of asthma: Social determinants

+Inner city and rural communities have several commonalities that are important when determining socioeconomic status.
+They are both more likely to have higher poverty rates, and higher mortality rates, thus having a lower health status than suburban residents.
+Meta-analysis of results from multiple countries indicates that the prevalence of asthma is lower in rural areas, and higher in urban areas.
+An urban-rural gradient suggests an increase in the prevalence of asthma closer to the inner city.

-Multiple factors contribute to socioeconomic disparities, income and education, pollutant exposures and allergens are uncontrollable influences on an individual.
+Multiple factors contribute to socioeconomic disparities, including income and education, pollutant exposures and health access.
+Low income alone accounts for a significant increase in poor asthma outcomes, including severity, lung function, and morbidity rates.
 Stressors related to neighborhood violence and safety, behavioral risk factors, and lack of access to adequate medications and healthcare also contribute to an increased prevalence of asthma.
-Low income alone accounts for a significant increase in poor asthma outcomes, including severity, lung function, and morbidity rates.

-Secondhand smoke is a common exposure for asthmatic children in low-income households.
+Smoking is a primary source of indoor pollutants including particulate matter, NO_{2}, and VOCs.
+Secondhand smoke exposure from parents or caregivers has been linked to multiple illnesses in children, including asthma.
 Children who live with at least one smoker are more likely to have asthma than those who don't.
 People living below the poverty line and with less education have a higher second-hand smoke exposure than those who do not.
-Also, those with blue-collar jobs are more likely to be exposed at work, as well as those with service jobs (servers and bartenders) are exposed to smoke at businesses that do not have smoking restrictions.
+Adults who are unemployed are more likely to smoke than those who are employed.
+Those with blue-collar jobs (e.g. firefighters, farmers, and fishermen) are more likely to experience occupational exposures to smoke and to develop chronic rhinosinusitis (CRS), potentially leading to asthma.
+Those with service jobs such as servers and bartenders may be exposed to second-hand smoke if businesses do not follow smoking restrictions.

-Gender

-Globally, there are 136 million women with asthma, 57% of the 235 million people living with asthma.
-In addition to being more common among women, women experience more severe symptoms and are more likely to die from asthma.
-The severity and frequency of asthma complications is related to both gender and age.
-Although asthma is more prevalent and more severe in boys among children, many women experience a significant worsening of symptoms around and after puberty.
-The timing of the change in prevalence and severity around puberty suggest that asthma pathogenesis is related to sex hormones or hormone levels.